 Sophos UTM Home Edition is available at no cost for home users.
 Free license protects up to 50 IP addresses.
 It features full Network, Web, Mail and Web Application Security with VPN functionality such as OpenVPN.

 The installation software can be downloaded here.
-It is fully-equipped software version of the Sophos UTM appliance which can be installed on any pc class device.
+It is a fully functional software version of the Sophos UTM appliance which can be installed on any PC device.